Patients & Visitors

 - Be free from physical restraints that are not necessary for medical/surgical care or behavioral management.

-- Access pastoral care and other spiritual services.
+- Access spiritual care services.

 - Be informed of your health status, prognosis and treatment options.